isomerpages/ogp-buildforgood/index.md

           description: $20,000
           url: /accelerator-funding/
   - infopic:
-      title: Build for Good 2024 Hackathon
+      title: Build for Good 2024
       id: infopic
       description: Check out the 21 innovative solutions that the teams have built over the month!